Administration

 One dedicated card and IP address for Syslog.

-OpenSSH configuration
+OpenSSH configuration (Only for network gateway)

 - You can set up three separate OpenSSH daemons: